vu-omegapoint/pos-api/README.md

 In the project directory, you can run:

-### `npm run build`
+### `npm run start`

-To compile the code to the outDir.
+Use `npm run start` to run the application in production mode.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-### `npm start`
+### `npm run dev`

-To run the application in development mode.
+Use `npm run dev` to run the application in development mode with hot reload.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ### `npm run lint`

-To check for linting mistakes.
+Use `npm run lint` to check for linting mistakes.
+By using `npm run lint-fix` the issues that are possible to be tackled would be tweaked.